rsilvery/kf_mapr/README.md

 * Swap off

-# Install MapR Volume Driver
+### Install MapR Volume Driver
+Installing the MapR Volume Driver allows you to create persistent volumes that map to volumes in your MapR filespace.
 * Download the most recent version of the following files to your directory on your K8s master node from [here](http://package.mapr.com/tools/KubernetesDataFabric/):
   * kdf-namespace.yaml
   * kdf-rbac.yaml